prysmaticlabs/documentation/website/docs/execution-node/fee-recipient.md

 When `enable-builder` is set to `true` on your validator, you can use either the `--suggested-fee-recipient` flag or the JSON/YAML configuration method to communicate your fee recipient wallet address to builders.

 **When should I set my own `gas_limit`, and how do I know what to set?** <br />
-This is an advanced configuration property that most users won't have to think about.
+This is an advanced configuration property related to custom builders (MEV) that most users won't have to think about.
 In general, large gas limits will result in you not being able to include many transactions in a block, while using low values won't be as profitable.
 See [https://github.com/ethereum/builder-specs/issues/17](https://github.com/ethereum/builder-specs/issues/17) for related discussion.